orsonteodoro/gcf2/profiles/gaming/README.md

       the hardening may stack or be additive so maybe nearly 20% performance impact penalty combined.
 We start out with the 90% performance as the new baseline then drop it down again 8% in a near best case scenario though.
-If the scene is content heavy in a worst case cenario, the performance impact can increase chances of loss.
+If the scene is content heavy in a worst case scenario, the performance impact can increase chances of loss.
 We want a safety buffer or winning gaurantees.
 The hardening just reduces it.